melihkerem03/bonus-1/README.md

 Installation
 Download and install Python from python.org.
-Clone the project to your computer: git clone https://github.com/melihkerem03/bonus-1.git Navigate to the project directory: cd PROJECTNAME Install the required libraries: pip install -r requirements.txt (If you have a requirements file) Usage
+Clone the project to your computer: git clone https://github.com/melihkerem03/bonus-1.git Navigate to the project directory: cd bonus-1

+Usage
 Add your stock dataset named orcl.csv to the project directory.
 Run main.py to calculate SMA and RSI values.